 Chandler: This ice cream tastes like crap by the way.

 Rachel: Yeah, well that's that low-cal, non-dairy, soy milk junk.
-We sort of... we save the real stuff for the truly terminal cases.
+Well sort of...
+We save the real stuff for the truly terminal cases.

 Monica: You know, when you start getting screwed over all the time, you gotta switch to low-fat.

-Hell Is That Noise: In-universe, Chandler flinches every time he hears, "OH.
+- Hell Is That Noise: In-universe, Chandler flinches every time he hears, "OH.
 MY.
-GOD!" and realises he's run into Janice again.
+GOD!" and realizes he's run into Janice again.

 RACHEL: "Oh, I can't believe I ever let him touch me with those fingers."

 - Heterosexual Life-Partners: Chandler and Joey.
 Roomates who do everything together, up to and including buying joint furniture and raising their chick and duck.
 Season 2 even has a 'break up' story.
 While Joey is quite happy when Chandler marries Monica (with whom Joey has a Like Brother and Sister relationship with), he's upset when they announce they're moving away...until Chandler and Monica show him his 'Joey Room' at their house.
 (Sort of extending it into One True Threesome territory).

 - Rachel and Monica count having been friends their whole lives but, unlike Chandler and Joey, they don't stay quite as close after Chandler and Monica get together.
 (Probably because Joey and Monica had a lot of affection for each other, while Rachel seemed more distainful of Chandler).
 They also drifted apart during their college years.

 - Ross and Chandler seem to have been like this during their college years; spending holidays together, starting a band and making life-long pacts.
 Although Chandler's clearly closer to Joey by the time of the show, he still acknowledges Ross as his other best friend.